 Introduction to Password Cracking

 In the context of penetration testing, password cracking is an essential skill that allows you to gain unauthorized access to systems and services by exploiting weak or predictable authentication mechanisms.
-A successful password attack can lead to privilege escalation, lateral movement, or even a complete takeover of the target environment.
+A successful password attack can lead to privilege escalation, lateral movement, or a complete takeover of the target environment.

 Types of Password Attacks